 Below, we’ve covered the basics of third-party insurance.
 Read on to find out more about how the insurance process works following an accident caused by someone else, or reach out now for a convenient, confidential, FREE consultation.

-Third-party liability coverage is one part of an insurance policy.
+is one part of an insurance policy.
 Third-party insurance helps protect you if you are sued by someone else for property damage or physical injuries.
 You may also have heard third-party insurance referred to as “legal liability coverage.”
 This is typically the most basic auto insurance coverage.

 What Is a Third-Party Insurance Claim?